Lumintop BLF GT90 flashlight review

 Lucy said she found a flashlight that looked like a torch… I guess she was talking about the BLF GT90?
 But I can see what she is getting at.
 This thing is huge.
 Yes, as large as the BLF GT.
 I mean, holding this bad boy is like exercising.
 The weight is over 2Kg (76oz).
 Your wrists will soon become like Popeye’s.
-The head is heavier than the flashlight body, so you can definitely feel that in your arms after a while.
+Also, the head is heavier than the flashlight body.
+You can feel that in your arms after a while.

-Therefore, I don’t really understand why my package doesn’t include a carry handle, lanyard, shoulder strap or anything.
-It has a tripod mount and a screw that you can use to attach a strap or something.
+Therefore, I don’t understand why my package didn’t include a carry handle, lanyard, or a shoulder strap.
+The flashlight has a tripod mount and a screw to attach a strap or something.

 The GT90 uses a side switch with a dim green light behind the rubber boot.
-It’s an electronic switch, so you can either press it once (click) or press and hold.
-Both have different functions.
-The position is fine.
-They haven’t really upgraded anything from the older BLF GT.
+It’s an electronic switch, so you can either press it once (click) or press and hold, and both have different functions.

 If you want to use it as a candle, who doesn’t, then you can tail-stand the GT90.
-Not sure if there are any diffusers that will fit though.
+Not sure if any diffusers will fit, though.